osman-95/MEng_Project/README.md

 # Object based Environment Classification
 **NOTE-** The documentation is not completely updated.

-The main aim of the project is to design a real time environment recognition using object detection. the classitfication of the environment class is determined by the objects detected in the image/Frame.
+The main aim of the project is to design a real time environment recognition using object detection. the classification of the environment class is determined by the objects detected in the image/Frame.

-The work was borken into the following structure
+The work was broken into the following structure

 1. **Research**
 2. **Data selection and preprocessing**